Wok & Skillet

 • Stir constantly to keep the sauce smooth and prevent burning while it reduces.

-This method is great when you’re short on time, but for the richest, most flavorful teriyaki sauce, I still recommend the separate saucepan approach.
+This method is great when you’re short on time, but for the richest, most flavorful teriyaki sauce, I still recommend the separate saucepan method.

 Too much liquid?
 No problem.
 It’s normal for chicken to release moisture as it cooks.
-If the wok gets too watery, pour a little out and keep stir-frying so the rest evaporates.
-This helps the chicken sear properly instead of steaming.
-Don’t add the teriyaki sauce until after the liquid has cooked off, or the dish will be too watery.
+If the wok gets too watery, pour off a little and keep stirring so the rest evaporates.
+If you're using the one-pan method, don’t add the teriyaki sauce until after the liquid has cooked off, or the dish will be too watery.

 What to Serve with Teriyaki Chicken

-Steamed rice is the classic side, but here are some other dishes that round out the meal:
+Steamed rice is the classic side, but here are some other dishes you can consider to round out the meal:

 Egg Drop Soup – a light, comforting starter that pairs beautifully with saucy chicken.